LianaSimon/SUBQUERIES-AND-VIEWS/README.md

 5. Select all countries whose population is greater than the average population.

-6. String Operations on Country Table:

-7. Find the length of each country name.

-8. Extract the first three characters of each country name.

-9. Convert country names to uppercase and lowercase.

-10. Age Calculation:

-Add a DOB column to Persons table.

-Implement a user-defined function to calculate age from DOB.

-Query to fetch the age of all persons using the function.

-Product Database and Customer Table Operations

-11. Database & Table Creation:
+** Database & Table Creation:

 Create a Product database.

 Define the Customer table with fields such as Customer_Id, First_name, Last_name, Email, Phone_no, Address, City, State, Zip_code, and Country.

-12. Views Creation:
+a) Views Creation:

 customer_info: Displays customers' full name and email.

-US_Customers: Displays only customers located in the USA.
+b) US_Customers: Displays only customers located in the USA.

-Customer_details: Combines first_name and last_name along with email, phone_no, and state.
+c) Customer_details: Combines first_name and last_name along with email, phone_no, and state.

-13. Data Manipulation & Queries:
+** Data Manipulation & Queries:

-Update phone numbers for customers residing in California.
+d) Update phone numbers for customers residing in California.

-Count the number of customers per state and filter states with more than five customers.
+e) Count the number of customers per state and filter states with more than five customers.

-Retrieve customer count per state from the Customer_details view.
+f) Retrieve customer count per state from the Customer_details view.

-Display all customer details sorted by state in ascending order.
+g) Display all customer details sorted by state in ascending order.

 ## Usage